alonsovm44/tc-lang/README.md

 Tight-C is a minimalistic systems programming language.

+## Project Goals
+> Make the first mainstream systems langauge from Mexico.
+> Explore the bare minimum of what a systems language must have to be usable, modern and ergonomic

 ## Features

 - **10 keywords** — `if`, `loop`, `break`, `defer`, `ret`, `strun`, `fn`, `use`, `pub`, `pin`